Waqar144/QCompilerExplorer/README.md

 ## Missing stuff

 - Linking to libraries is not supported for the godbolt frontend.
 You can link to libraries if you use the local asm generator.
+(I may remove the godbolt frontend altogether since it doesn't seem very useful)
-- Written for g++.
-Works with clang but the output is not as clean
+- Asm parsing / cleaning is not the best
-- Asm parsing / cleaning is not very good yet, so there is some noise always
+- Highlighter struggles at times
-- Will not work on windows in its current state
+- Has not been tested on windows at all
 - No binary execution / output of program

 ## LICENSE